 Pulled pork contains around 300 calories per serving.
 But this can vary

 Many BBQ cooks swear by an injection to internally season their pork.
-A mixture of apple juice and a tablespoon or two of the rub seasoning is a common recipe for pork injection.
-I typically dry brine my meat a day ahead which helps to season the meat so I don't use an injection.
+A mixture of apple juice and a tablespoon or two of rub seasoning is a common recipe for pork injection.
+I typically dry brine my meat a day ahead, which helps to season the meat, so I don't use an injection.
 But it's definitely worth a try to see what you like.

 📖 Recipe